auth0/docs/articles/quickstart/native/android/_includes/_credentials.md

 * **Client ID**
 * **Domain**

-We suggest you don't hard code these values as you may need to change them in the future.
+We suggest you don't hardcode these values as you may need to change them in the future.
 Instead, use [String Resources](https://developer.android.com/guide/topics/resources/string-resource.html), such as `@string/com_auth0_domain`, to define the values.

 Edit your `res/values/strings.xml` file as follows: